antocuni/misc/talks/bug-hunting/talk.rst

 - 80% of debugging is spent in **finding** the bugs

+  * Bug hunting!

 |pause|

 - No silver bullet

+- The mindset of the bug hunter

 - Collections of stories and techniques I use and used in the past